 Benefits and Medicinal properties

 It is believed that the Elderberry has high levels of antioxidant activity.
-It can lower cholesterol , improve vision and boost the immune system.
+It can lower cholesterol , improve vision and boost the immune system and respiratory system.

 It is also believed to improve heart health and is good for coughs and viral infections.
 People who took the Elderberry juice claimed less severe symptoms and improved faster than those that had not ingested it.
 It is claimed that Elderberry juice was used in Panama in 1995 to treat a Flu epidemic.